-Term Definition Accretion Build-up (accumulation) of material solely by the deposition of water or airborne material through natural processes.
-Astronomical tide The tide levels and character which would result from the gravitational effects of the earth sun and moon without any atmospheric influences.
-Acoustic Wave And Current Profiler (AWAC) A Nortek instrument which measures wave height, wave direction and the full current profile.
-Beach A deposit of non-cohesive material (e.g. sand, gravel) situated on the interface between dry land and the sea (or other large expanse of water) and actively "worked" by present-day hydrodynamic processes (i.e. waves, tides and currents) and sometimes by winds.
-Beach profile A cross-section taken perpendicular to a given beach contour; the profile may include the face of a dune or seawall, extend over the backshore, across the foreshore, and seaward underwater into the nearshore zone.
-Bedforms Features on the seabed (e.g. sandwaves, ripples) resulting from the movement of sediment over it.
-Bedload Sediment particles that travel near or on the bed.
-Bed shear stress The force exerted by moving water against the bed.
-Benthic A description for animals, plants and habitats associated with the seabed.
-All plants and animals that live in, on or near the seabed are benthos.
-British Oceanographic Data Centre (BODC) National facility for looking after and distributing data concerning the marine environment.
-Breaking Reduction in wave energy and height in the surf zone due to limited water depth.
-Clay A fine grained sediment with a typical grain size of less than 0.004 mm.
-Possesses electromagnetic properties which bind the grains together to give a bulk strength or cohesion.
-Climate change A long term trend in the variation of the climate resulting from changes in the global atmospheric and ocean temperatures and affecting mean sea level, wave height, period and direction, wind speed and storm occurrence.
-Coast A strip of land of indefinite length and width that extends from the seashore inland to the first major change in terrain features.
-Coastal processes Collective term covering the action of natural forces on the coastline and adjoining seabed.
-Cohesive sediment Sediment containing a significant proportion of clays, the electromagnetic properties of which cause the particles to bind together.
+Term Accretion Build-up (accumulation) of material solely natural processes.
+Astronomical tide The tide levels and character which would moon without any atmospheric influences.
+Acoustic Wave And Current Profiler (AWAC) A Nortek instrument which measures wave Beach A deposit of non-cohesive material (e.g. sa the sea (or other large expanse of water) a processes (i.e. waves, tides and currents) Beach profile A cross-section taken perpendicular to a g dune or seawall, extend over the backshor nearshore zone.
+Bedforms Features on the seabed (e.g. sandwaves, Bedload Sediment particles that travel near or on th Bed shear stress The force exerted by moving water agains Benthic A description for animals, plants and habit live in, on or near the seabed are benthos.
+British Oceanographic Data Centre (BODC) National facility for looking after and distrib Breaking Reduction in wave energy and height in th Clay A fine grained sediment with a typical grain properties which bind the grains together t Climate change A long term trend in the variation of the clin ocean temperatures and affecting mean se storm occurrence.
+Coast A strip of land of indefinite length and widtl change in terrain features.
+Coastal processes Collective term covering the action of natu Cohesive sediment Sediment containing a significant proportion the particles to bind together.
 Diurnal Having a period of a tidal day 24.84 hours.
-European Marine Observation and Data Network (EMODnet) EMODnet is a Directorate-General for Maritime Affairs and Fisheries (DG MARE) funded network of organisations supported by the European Union's integrated maritime policy.
-These organisations work together to observe the sea, process the data according to international standards and make that information freely available as interoperable data layers and data products.
-Erosion Movement of material by such agents as running water, waves, wind, moving ice and gravitational creep.
+European Marine Observation and Data Network (EMODnet) EMODnet is a Directorate-General for Mar organisations supported by the European work together to observe the sea, process information freely available as interoperable Erosion Movement of material by such agents as recreep.